rockMeBach/pingpong/README.md

 # pingpong

-A pingpong game code entirely by JS canvas stuff.
+A pingpong game coded entirely with JS canvas stuff.